Articles

 The secularist case against "Atheism 3.0", The Washington Post/Newsweek "On Faith," 26 October 2009

-Notes from the Harmonious Society: Dissident science in China, part II, Skeptical Inquirer, 26 October 2009
+Notes from the Harmonious Society: Dissident science in China, part II, Skeptical Inquirer online, 26 October 2009

 The accidental exorcist, in 50 Voices of Disbelief, (Wiley-Blackwell, 2009)